Naouri17/profile/README.md

 ## Education

-- Ph.D. in Computer Science, University of Science and Technology Beijing
+- Ph.D. in Computer Science, University of Science and Technology Beijing.
-- Master's in Computer Science, University of Amar Telidji of Laghouat
+- Master's in Computer Science, University of Amar Telidji of Laghouat.
-- Bachelor's in Computer Science, University of Ziane Achour Djelfa
+- Bachelor's in Computer Science, University of Ziane Achour Djelfa.

 ## Languages